HermesBoots/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 ## Half the Lies They Tell about Me Aren't True
 Printing every second character in a string, starting with the first.

+## Winning Is Only Half of It.
+Having Fun Is the Other Half
+Printing the second half of a string.